 The vibrant red color of the hibiscus is symbolic of primordial energy, over which the goddess Kali rules.
 So, Hindu artists often depict Kali as merging into a hibiscus blossom.

 According to Hindu mythology, the god Ganesha taught the people that the hibiscus has the power to elevate their consciousness to connect with the divine.
 Hindus pay homage to both Kali and Lord Ganesha with hibiscus flowers.

 Hibiscus Meaning in the Caribbean

-In Jamaica, Trinidad, and other Caribbean islands, hibiscus petals are used in tea and share with guests.
+In Jamaica, Trinidad, and other Caribbean islands, hibiscus petals are used in tea and shared with guests.
 And in Haiti, the hibiscus is a national symbol for hospitality as it is in Hawaii.

-In Greek mythology, the god Adonis transforms into a hibiscus to distract the goddesses Aphrodite and Persephone from fighting with each other.
+In Greek mythology, the god Adonis transformed into a hibiscus to distract the goddesses Aphrodite and Persephone from fighting with each other.

-For the ancient Egyptians, the hibiscus flower meaning was associated with passion and even lust.
-In fact, the Egyptians made a tea from the flowers petals, which they believed was an aphrodisiac.
+For the ancient Egyptians, hibiscus flower meaning was associated with romantic fervor and even lust.
+In fact, the Egyptians made a tea from the flower’s petals, which they believed was an aphrodisiac.

 Hibiscus Meaning in Victorian England

 In Victorian England, flower symbolism was a popular past time.
 For the Victorians, exotic flowers were especially interesting because they were not as prevalent there in the 19th century as they are today.
 For the Victorians, the fleeting bloom of the hibiscus flower symbolized delicate beauty.